mvmd-org/mvmd-site/docs/integration-profiles/vehicle.md

 ---
-sidebar_position: 10
+sidebar_position: 4
 ---

-> **PROPOSED STATE**: This recipe is currently in a proposed state and is under community review.
+> **PROPOSED STATE**: This integration profile is currently in a proposed state and is under community review.
 The specification may change based on feedback and implementation experience.

-# Vehicle Recipe
+# Vehicle Integration Profile

-The Vehicle Recipe extends the Basic Profile with properties specific to vehicles, mounts, and other transportation elements in virtual environments.
-This profile combines physical simulation, interaction capabilities, and animation systems to define functional transportation assets.
+The Vehicle Integration Profile extends the Basic Profile with properties specific to vehicles, mounts, and other transportation elements in virtual environments.
+This profile combines physical simulation, interaction capabilities, and customization options to create rich vehicle experiences.

 ## Core Structure